 Nicolas Copernicus is considered the founder of modern astronomy because he revived and strengthened the heliocentric conception of the universe, proclaimed by the classics of antiquity.
 The booklet "Commentariolus" is registered in the private library of Mattias de Miechow in Krakow, with the date May 1, 1514.

 It is in this work that Copernicus first postulates his basic astronomical considerations about a heliocentric system of the universe.
-With which it is opposed to the proposed one by Ptolomeo where the Earth is the center of the universe.
-But it maintains the consideration of the Greek thought about the uniform circular movement of the planets.
+This is opposed to the proposed one by Ptolomeo where the Earth is the center of the universe.
+But it maintains the consideration of the Greek thought about the uniform circular motion of the planets.

 "To know that we know what we know and to know that we do not know what we do not know, that is true knowledge".